carlhopf/identicon.js/README.md

 ##### Simple
 Generate the Identicon by supplying a hash string and size.
 Note: SVGs will produce clearer images (see below).
-To make PNGs crisper, you can try adding the CSS rule `image-rendering: pixelated;`

 ```js